RBGE Diploma in Garden Design

 Materials: The lecture room is equipped with drawing boards, but students will be expected to provide all other equipment for class work and home study.
 The list of equipment required will be discussed on the first day of term which may cost in the region of £550 depending on your individual requirements.

 How do I apply?

-If you would like to receive details of the next course when they become available, please email email@example.com to be added to the mailing list.
+If you would like to receive details of the next course when they become available, please complete the contact us form.